function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 2017/03/29 12:49:02 responseprocessor: instance change detected: 74faf0adcbaf
 ```

-It is important to note that requests are still being served, but we custom built
+It is important to note that "instance change detected" is not an error - requests
-this tool to detect and notify when the server handover happens.
+are still being served normally.
+Our app sends a custom debugging HTTP header

-Note: Cloudflare does not expose the backing server IP or hostname for security
+with the server's ID only for the reason that our stress testing tool knows when
-reasons, but our example app explicitly exposes it via `X-Instance` HTTP header.
+the switchover happens.

 That might continue a while (I witnessed a scenario where both servers were
 active at the same time).
 Wait until those notifications stop, and it continues with: